w3c/market-data-odrl-profile/minutes/CG-minutes-22-07-13.md

 Then we have a next-policy duty, which then controls what the calculation agent can do with those derivations.
 The exchange allows them to be white labelled.

-Because the derivations are irreversible and non-substitutive, there are no further restrictions on this white-labelling.
+Because the derivations are irreversible and non-substitutive, there are no further restrictions on this white-labeling.

 But it seems to me that quite often with white labeling, the derived data is neither irreversible nor non-substitutive.
 Here's a question that has been puzzling me: are CFDs irreversible and non-substitutive derivations?
 I doubt it.
 I think the same goes for a lot of those leveraged traded products.